Rio Grande marine ecoregion: Currents and climate

-Animals / Fish
+Fauna

 The marine life of the region is influenced by the convergence of the south-flowing Brazil Current and the north-flowing Malvinas Current south of the ecoregion.
 The nutrients of the currents plus continental runoff support high biological production in the lagoons and on the continental shelf.
 Commercial fisheries exist for shrimp, weakfish, mullet, sardines, anchovies, and, offshore, shark and tuna.
-The lagoon complexes support pink shrimp (Farfantepenaeus paulensis) (São Paulo shrimp) and southern white shrimp (Litopenaeus schmitti).
+The lagoon complexes support pink shrimp (Farfantepenaeus paulensis) and southern white shrimp (Litopenaeus schmitti).

 One study in the 1990s found that 80% of the biomass on the shelf were teleost (ray-finned) fish species of the family (Sciaenidae) (drums and croaker).
 Many of the fish are seasonal, coming from the colder, more nutrient-rich waters to the south.
 The commercially important seasonal fish include the striped (Argentine) croaker (Umbrina canosai), weakfish (Cynoscion guatucupa), croaker (Micropogonias furnieri), red porgy (Pagrus pagrus) and school shark (Galeorhinus galeus).
 These migrant fish account for 70% of the catch in the ecoregion.

 Because the bottom in the region features flat, smooth, and shallow waters, it is in important breeding ground for species such as rays and sharks.
 But the high levels of shrimp trawling, which uses tight nets, led to destructive levels of bycatch and disturbance of the sand and mud bottom.
 In 2018, overfishing led to a ban on trawler fishing out to 12 miles from the coast of the state of Rio Grande do Sul.
 The result has been a comeback for depleted species.